sdeep27/cruise-llm/README.md

 ## Chaining

-LLM instances that chain naturally and simply.
+LLM instances that are designed to have minimal verbosity and maximum flexability:

 ```python
 rapper_llm = (LLM()